IsmaDevs/Clase04_C-Sharp/README.md

 This code is valid for console applications.
 Not for WindowsForms.
 ---
-This class shows how to perform functions in C#
+How to make two-dimensional arrays with C#